pavlovdo/pybackup/README.md

 3) Change example configuration file pybackup.conf: backup main directory, default_storage_period.
 Also you can add or remove monitoring your backup directories in backup_custom_dirs.json for customize storage period or delete/not delete data in its.
+ If you want to print all scanned directories then set Debug = True.

 4) Further you have options: run scripts from host or run scripts from docker container.